dori360/1-Fluttert_Map_Mapbox-GL-JS-1/README.md

 Will change map from mapbox to map libre with a custom style. changed it to Stadia Maps Dark Style. but working on a custom style for now.

 # V1.1.1

-Made the  all buttons on bottom left the same size
+Made the  all buttons on bottom left the same size.

+# V1.1.2
+New circular style for the buttons and line around the map area.